SamuelM333/samuelmurillo.xyz/source/_drafts/AWS-Chalice-Terraform-2.md

 ### 2. Configure the AWS Terraform provider to point to LocalStack:

-We need to tell Terraform that we don't want to hit the default AWS endpoints, but our own.
+We need to tell Terraform that we don't want to hit the default AWS endpoints, but our own instead.
 We also need to mock authentication and disable some checks to speed up the process.
 We can do this by modifying the AWS provider:

 ```terraform
 provider "aws" {